 The Audit Committee has Terms of Reference agreed by the Board and available to shareholders on request.
 On an on-going basis the Audit Committee:

-- monitors the integrity of the financial statements of the Company and any announcements relating to the Company’s financial performance, reviewing significant financial reporting judgements contained in them
+- Monitors the integrity of the financial statements of the Group and regulatory announcements and reviews significant financial reporting judgements

-The meetings may, by invitation, be attended by the Group Chief Executive Officer, Finance Director, the group financial controller and representatives from the external auditors.
-Nigel maintains contact with those other attendees throughout the year.
+The meetings may, by invitation, be attended by the Chief Executive, the Chief Financial Officer, the Head of Compliance and representatives from the external auditors.
+The Audit Committee Chairman maintains contact with those other attendees throughout the year.

 The Audit Committee maintains an objective and professional relationship with the Company’s auditors, PricewaterhouseCoopers LLP, who have been auditors to the Group since 2006, and meets in private session with them on a periodic basis.
 Following a competitive tender process in June 2011, PricewaterhouseCoopers LLP were reappointed as the Company’s auditors.